sampsyo/cs6120/content/blog/2023-11-21-chlorophyll/index.md

 ## Background

+Here is a quick background on some of the terms and concepts used by the paper:

 **Spatial Architecture** is a type of computer architecture where the computation is broken down into separate components that run in parallel on distinct physical modules.
 The term "spatial" refers to the fact that the data flows from one module to another to get processed, rather than the traditional architecture where the data is stored in a single location